 As the judge explained, it is considered a separate ADA violation when an employer requires an individual to undergo a medical exam as a condition of employment–unless such tests are required for all applicants.
 In other words, the law “prohibits discrimination among those who are required to undergo examination.”
 Even if the defendant's improper examination did not result in a failure to offer the plaintiff a job, there may still be damages arising from the “emotional distress” caused by the testing itself.
 In this case, the plaintiff alleges that he experienced anxiety after a ConEd psychiatric examiner asked him about “physical and verbal abuse” that he suffered during childhood.
 If proven at trial, the plaintiff would be entitled to collect damages for this type of “pain and suffering.”

 Do Not Stand for Disability Discrimination in the Workplace

 The U.S. Equal Employment Opportunity Commission has made it clear through numerous policy statements and cases that the ADA “prohibits all disability-related inquiries and medical examinations” of job applicants prior to an offer of an employment.
 Once a job offer is extended, as in the case above, such exams are only permitted on a non-discriminatory basis for all new employees “in the same job category.”
 After an employee begins work, medical exams are only justified “if they are job-related and consistent with business necessity.”

 If your current or prospective employer is attempting to force you to undergo a medical exam in a manner that is inconsistent with the ADA and New York law, you need to assert your rights.
-The first step is to contact a qualified New York employment law attorney who understands how to deal with disability discrimination cases.
-Contact the Law Offices of Mahir S. Nisar, Attorney at Law at (646) 760-6493, if you need to speak with an attorney today.
+The first step is to contact a qualified New York employment attorney who understands how to deal with disability discrimination cases.
+Contact the Law Offices of Nisar Law Group, P.C. at (646) 760-6493, if you need to speak with an attorney today.